trackabout/login-ad/login-ad.md

 ## TrackAbout API
 * **API** — You can now set the customer email address for delivery receipts when sending orders through the TrackAbout API (POST /orders/pending/batch) and TrackAbout Legacy API (deliveries.asmx), using the new DeliveryReceiptEmail element.
-For more information, see https://trackabout.com/api/docs/#!/orders/postorderspendingbatch